BIATeam/BIADocs/docs/40-DeveloperGuide/30-WorkerService/50-ArchiveJob.md

    - Entity is fixed
    - Entity has not been already archived **OR** entity has already been archived and last fixed date is superior than archived date
 4. The selected items are saved into compressed archive file to the target directory one per one : unique file per item, overwritten.
 Each copy to the target directory is verified by an integrity comparison of checksum.
-5. If enable, the items to delete from database will be only those archived more than last past year

 ## Configuration
 ### CRON settings